mtmn/elm2nix/README.md

     - [Show a report](https://guide.elm-lang.org/optimization/asset_size#scripts) about the changes in your file size due to minification and compression
     - Enable content hashing for cache busting purposes
     - Or completely customize portions of the build to your liking if you know how [`stdenv.mkDerivation`](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv) works
+6. You can easily use [`lydell/elm-safe-virtual-dom`](https://github.com/lydell/elm-safe-virtual-dom) in your projects.
+More generally you can patch any published Elm package and make use of them in your projects.

 ## Usage